 - Drinks and beverages

 Entrance fees: Admission tickets for Acropolis, Acropolis museum and temple of Poseidon are being paid to the guide at the start of the tour offering skip-the-line access.
+Please note that passport or ID card is required.

 For Acropolis hill and Cape Sounio, comfortable walking shoes, sun glasses, hat and loose fitted clothing are strongly recommended.